Visit Uganda- the Pearl of Africa for over 100 Years Plus

 Map of Parks and Places in Uganda – the Pearl of Africa

-The largest lake in Africa, Lake Victoria with its romantic and idyllic islands offer a great resting spot after a long safari.
+Uganda is Africa Condensed into a small Country – it has the largest lake in Africa, Lake Victoria with its romantic and idyllic islands offer a great resting spot after a long safari.

 Sit beneath a palm tree on a sandy beach on the equator and enjoy the pleasant weather of 22 degrees Celsius – 80 degrees Fahrenheit year around…the perfect holiday weather even during the two rainy seasons.